drewcsillag/ph21d/src/README.md

 - see what can be done with lighthouse audits
 - fix needing the symlinks under @types for redux, decimal.js

-- see if program mode can be cleaned up so I don't have to have (in most cases) the same action -> code number three times

 # KNOWN BUGS (distinct from unimplemented)

 - IRR is still very wonky, and limited to -1000% to 1000%